onap/vnfrqts-requirements/docs/Chapter8.rst

 to the specific release of the VNF Event Stream Common Event Data Model document it is based on. (e.g., `VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)

-R-77786: The VNF Package **MUST** include all relevant cookbooks to be loaded on the ONAP Chef Server.

 R-54373: The VNF **MUST** have Python >= 2.7 on the endpoint VM(s) of a VNF on which an Ansible playbook will be executed.